 From his Sleeping by the Mississippi project.
 Courtesy Magnum Photos

 Before I ever heard a recording of Robert Penn Warren, I had imagined, based solely on having read All the King’s Men when I was pretty young, that he had a very distinct accent.
 The kind of accent belonging to someone who, when describing a favorite friend or colleague to a third party, might settle on the word august.
-The sort of person who laughs hearty baritone laughs and is always reaching deep into a jacket pocket for their pipe, less to puff on than to have something to gesture with while describing someone as august.
+The sort of person who laughs hearty baritone laughs and is always reaching deep into a jacket pocket for their pipe, less to puff on than to gesture with.
 Warren was born in Guthrie, Kentucky, in April of 1905, and he certainly did have an accent, though I discovered on finally hearing a recording of him (he was reciting some of his poetry) that its inflections and cadences didn’t jibe at all with what I’d imagined.
 A day or two after first hearing his voice, the memory of it began to revert to my impressionistic substitute.
-Shortly thereafter, it was all that was left.
+Shortly thereafter, the real thing was gone.

 I have never had much of an accent myself and am often asked, when it’s discovered that I’m Southern and come from a town in central North Carolina, why that is.
 I say that I don’t know because I don’t.
-My parents have accents, their parents do and did, and plenty of friends my own age do as well, so there must be something exogenous to the familiar or generational circumstances of my birth at play.
+My parents have accents, and their parents did, and plenty of friends my own age do as well, so there must be something exogenous to the familiar or generational circumstances of my birth at play.
 But your guess is as good as mine as to what exactly that thing might have been.